Seasonal Energy Tips

 - Inspect and clean your fireplace.
 Make sure your fireplace is safe.
 Close fireplace dampers when you are not using it to prevent heat from escaping.

 - Redirect ceiling fans.
-Switch the rotation of your ceiling fans to clockwise, operate at a slow rate and push warm air down.
+Switch the rotation of your ceiling fans to clockwise, and operate at a slow rate to draw cool air upwards and force the warm air that collects near the ceiling down into the room.